wangchning/vocabulary/Vocabulary.md

 ### morale    &emsp;    /mə`rɑːl/
 - The worker's moral was so low that they constantly comolained about the job.
 Only going home could cheer them up.

+### multifaceted
+Diamonds are usually cut to be multifaceted, that is, with many angled flat surfaces, becauses this increases their ability to reflect light.

 ### mutilate
 If you drop a cantaloupe into a wood chipper, you'll mutilate that poor melon, with chunks of fruit and rind flying everywhere.

 ## N
 ### negation